Sedoxxx/message_broker_system/README.md

 **Message Flow:**

+- **RabbitMQ-Based System**:
   - The API Service receives messages and publishes them to the `filter_queue`.
   - The Filter Service consumes messages from `filter_queue`, filters out unwanted messages, and publishes valid messages to `screaming_queue`.
   - The Screaming Service consumes messages from `screaming_queue`, converts the text to uppercase, and publishes them to `publish_queue`.
   - The Publish Service consumes messages from `publish_queue` and sends emails to the recipients.

+- **Pipes-and-Filters System**:
+  - All services are combined into a single application.
+Each stage (filter) communicates via in-memory queues.

 ---